 - July/August: interviews take place for competitive applicants

-Acceptance into all programs within the Faculty of Dentistry is conditional upon receipt of a completed immunization/CPR record [PDF - 99kB].
+Acceptance into all programs within the Faculty of Dentistry is conditional upon receipt of a completed immunization record and criminal records check.

 Accepted applicants must submit a $200 tuition deposit by the date specified in the acceptance letter.
 Two students are normally accepted into this program each year.